-Presented from January 2016 at a series of venues in Dublin and Belfast
+Presented from January to November 2016 at a series of venues throughout Ireland

 Pull Down a Horseman is about what might have transpired in a private session between Patrick Pearse and James Connolly after a three day meeting with members of the IRB leadership in January 1916.
 They discuss, debate, argue and verbally joust with one another over whether and when to go ahead with the Rising.
 After a short introduction to the performance, the play ran for just over thirty five minutes and was followed by a post-show discussion.
 Patrick Pearse was played by Declan Brennan and James Connolly was played by MJ Sullivan.
 During the play a fascinating insight into the two characters emerges.
 They were two very different people — intellectually well matched, but with very different political philosophies and perspectives.